anon767/leetcode/README.md

 # Leetcode Cheatsheet

 ## Sorting
-Best used for problems like interval merging
+Best used for problems like interval merging.
+Better use Python builtin sortings
-Stick to Python builtin
 ```python
 bla.sort()
 ```

-but also good to memorize one sorting algorithm just in case.
-Why not Quicksort Runtime $O(n \log n)$ on average Worstcase $O(n^2)$
+But its also good to memorize one sorting algorithm just in case.
+Why not Quicksort?

+Runtime $O(n \log n)$ on average Worstcase $O(n^2)$
 ```Python
 def quicksort(arr):